fraszczakszymon/ga-anomalies-monitor/README.md

 ```bash
 cp config/config.sample.json config/config.json
 ```
-Port provided in this file will be used to run API server.
+Port provided in this file will be used to run API server - make sure it's not in use.

 ##### Google Analytics credentials:
 ```bash